Reppie Authoring Guide

 10. Output contract for external AI assistants

-This section is the contract for AI assistants (Claude, ChatGPT, Gemini, …) that receive a Reppie workout request through the user's Create with AI flow.
+This section is the contract for AI assistants (Claude, ChatGPT, Gemini, …) that receive a Reppie workout request through the user's Create with your AI or Edit with your AI flow.
 The user pastes a short prompt into your chat, you reply in the format below, the user copies your reply back into Reppie, and Reppie's parser materializes the workout.

 The contract is deliberately simpler than the internal DB schema (§5.2).
-The parser handles ID resolution, exercise lookup, and break creation.
+The parser handles exercise lookup and break creation.

 10.1 Reply layout